Published On: December 21, 2021

 Cases in point: Kungfu Taxi, Coloring Animal Zoo, A to Z monsters and many other apps took advantage of the Super Bowl weekend this year, to offer special discounts for a limited time period to engage users who were reluctant to pay for the apps.

 Although, they had to forgo the revenue buying the app would have generated but, the apps will be able to earn it back (and more) because ultimately they increased their active user base.

-Kungfu Taxi was already the top grossing game in China but they hadn’t had as much luck with the US markets.
-With this strategy they were able to penetrate the market and generate user interest in a time when people were in a festive spirit and open to trying new apps.
+Kungfu Taxi was already the top-grossing game in China but they hadn’t had as much luck with the US markets.
+With this strategy, they were able to penetrate the market and generate user interest at a time when people were in a festive spirit and open to trying new apps.

 Use Relevant Trending Hashtags